-The stakeholders and community members operating within the rabbit management system echo the need for a more coordinated approach to rabbit control.
+The Stakeholders and community members operating within the rabbit management system echo the need for a more coordinated approach to rabbit control.

-At the end-of-project workshop for the Facilitating Community-Led Rabbit Management in Australia project, stakeholders largely supported the and existence of a body such as VRAN that:
+At the end-of-project workshop for the Facilitating Community-Led Rabbit Management in Australia project, stakeholders largely supported the function of a body such as VRAN that:

-- Operates independently of government, and acts as a broker between community and government, - Has a direct link to community, works with and for community, - · Can facilitate partnerships, - Shares information with community and government, to help people think beyond their experience and tenure, and - Directly supports community-led action11.
+- operates independently of government, and acts as a broker between community and government, - has a direct link to community, works with and for community, - · can facilitate partnerships, - shares information with community and government, to help people think beyond their experience and tenure, and - directly supports community-led action11.

 A 2016 national survey that sought to understand pest animal and weed control by agricultural land managers also highlighted the value of a coordinated approach.
-The survey of 6470 land managers found that participation and awareness were greatest when pest animal and weed management activities were delivered through a central coordinating body; in the context of the survey this included regional Natural Resource Management (NRM) groups, local government and Landcare12.
+The survey of 6470 land managers found that participation and awareness were greatest when pest animal and weed management activities were delivered through a central coordinating body; in the context of the survey this included regional NRM groups, local government and Landcare12.